Azure/azure-linux-extensions/CustomScript/README.md

 # Custom Script Extension
-Allow the owner of the Azure VM to run script stored in Azure storage during or after VM provisioning
+Allow the owner of the Azure VM to run customized scripts.
 ## Features
-* It can be installed using Azure PowerShell Cmdlets, xPlat scripts or Azure Management Portal
+* It can be installed using Azure PowerShell, Azure CLI or Azure Management Portal
 * It supports major Linux and FreeBSD distro
 * Windows style newline in Shell and Python scripts is converted automatically
 * BOM in Shell and Python scripts is removed automatically